 Lecturer in Law

-Last year, Patrick was appointed as a Parliamentary Fellow at the House of Commons library.
-In this role, he advises some of the country’s most senior politicians on international law – producing research briefings and analysis on major pieces of international law legislation for MPs and the general public.
+In 2022, Patrick was appointed to the House of Commons Library as the International Law Researcher.
+In this role, he advises some of the country’s most senior politicians on international law, producing research briefings and analysis on major pieces of international law legislation for MPs and the general public.

 My experience within Parliament also gives me a unique insight into the law-making process, and it is great to be able to share this with our students as part of the first year Public Law module.
 On this module, students discuss and learn about the fundamentals of Parliament and the rule of law, so having this close relationship with Parliament allows me to offer students a much deeper understanding of this institution and the UK’s constitution.”

-Patrick’s passion for teaching and research in both Human Rights and International Law has sparked an idea for a brand new module proposal, that he hopes can be offered on Law programmes at Edge Hill in the future.
+Patrick’s passion for teaching and research in both Human Rights and International Law sparked an idea for a brand new module proposal, that we now offer on Law programmes at Edge Hill.

 May 10, 2022